firebolt55439/battleboat-online/README.md

 # Battleboat Online
-This project contains the source code for the Battleboat Online project, available at [battleboat.ga](battleboat.ga).
+This project contains the source code for the Battleboat Online project, available [here](battleboat-online.firebaseapp.com).